 The actual donation time takes between four and eight minutes and, for most people, is a very comfortable process.
 The phlebotomist will also take four vials of blood for routine testing before the needle is removed from your arm.

 You will be offered juice and snacks, and encouraged to relax for several minutes after your donation is complete.

 Why Should I Give Blood?

 Donating blood is a selfless act by one person to help save the lives of others.
 Blood cannot be manufactured, and local hospitals rely on LifeSouth blood donors to make sure blood is on the shelf to help patients in their moment of need.
 Approximately 37 percent of the U.S. population is eligible to donate, yet less than 10 percent donate annually.
 Whether you’re a regular or first-time donor, visiting one of LifeSouth’s donor centers or signature red, white and blue bloodmobiles is a powerful way to make a difference.

 To give blood you must be in good health, 17 years old or older (or 16 years old with parental permission), weigh at least 110 pounds and show a valid photo I.D.

 Below are examples of instances or criteria that may prevent you from donating.
-To take this information on-the-go, refer to our donor education materials.
+To take this information on-the-go, refer to our Blood Donor Educational Materials.
 Our regulations continually change, so do not self-defer; a patient could be counting on you!
 If you have further questions, please contact us.